Updated 15 September 2020.

 Tap into Instagram stories

 This is a really obvious one when you consider that 500 million people around the world use Instagram Stories on a daily basis and that number is growing rapidly by the minute.
 Plus, many users are now watching stories first before scrolling through the feed.
 So if you’re not putting time and attention into Instagram stories, then you’re going to be left behind.
 As a general rule, the best time to post to Instagram stories is outside of work hours and the optimal length is one to seven stories long.
-Instagram stories are an incredible way to capture the direct attention of potential customers and work towards creating a loyal following.
+Instagram stories are an incredible way to capture the direct attention of potential customers and create a loyal following.

 Run a competition